KiraCode/springFramework-6-springboot-3/README.md

 # springFramework-6-springboot-3

-1.The Project named 'SPRING-01' contains Spring Core concepts like creating beans using @Bean and @Coponeent annotaion
+1.The Project named 'SPRING-01' contains Spring Core concepts like creating beans using @Bean and @Component annotation

 2.The Project named 'SPRINGBOOT-02' is of how to run springboot project.A service class is created and mapped with application properties data and by using restcontroller we going to read data.